SciKit-Surgery/scikit-surgeryutils/README.rst

    :target: https://twitter.com/scikit_surgery?ref_src=twsrc%5Etfw
    :alt: Follow scikit_surgery on twitter

+Author(s): Stephen Thompson and Matt Clarkson;
+Contributor(s): Miguel Xochicale, Thomas Dowrick, and Mian Ahmad.

+scikit-surgeryutils containing small demo apps and utilities.

 scikit-surgeryutils is part of the `SciKit-Surgery`_ software project, developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, part of `University College London (UCL)`_.

-scikit-surgeryutils containing small demo apps and utilities.
+scikit-surgeryvtk is tested on Python 3.8. and may support other Python versions.

 .. features-start